 Android phones often include secure locks a locked Bootloader, which prevent users from installing custom operating systems, flashing, rooting their devices.

-You can follow this article to learn how to unlock the bootloader on the Realme Narzo 20A.
+You can follow this article to learn how to Unlock the bootloader on Realme Narzo 20A.

 Step 2: Install Magisk App and Patch Boot Image